acenturyandabit/polymorph/docs/items/linking.md

 An undirected link is indicated by a->b and b->a both being enforced.

 ## How it could work
-### Parent only
-Instead of to, I could have polymorph_core.from.
-- Advantage: tree children add themselves
-- Disadvantage: need to keep a cache of parents

-### Children only
+### Children only, object
+- Quickly store data
-- Advantage: Easily find children of trees.
+- Easily store metadata in links
-- Disadvantage: Harder to find parents of stray items
+- Disadvantage: No ordered links.

-### Parents and children
+### Parents and children, object
-- Advantage: Easily find children and parents.
+- Easily find children and parents.
-- Disadvantages: Storage is doubled up, removing links are harder, implementation is more fiddly, Need to make undirected links a separate thing.
+- Disadvantage: Storage is doubled up

+### Array of objects as children
+- Ordered children
+- Disadvantage: Searching for children is a lot slower.

+### Linking TODO
+- Ordered children (because e.g. workflowy and you can always go back to unordered)
+- Enforce from-to pairs?
+- Get core in on the gig (anything that looks like a from-to pair will automatically be treated as a link list)